Youss0714/wenibac/replit.md

 - Added second cargo image showing cargo loading operations on ship deck
 - Implemented automatic image carousel rotation for cargo section with indicators and hover controls
 - Replaced SVG port illustration with authentic aerial photo of Tema Port showing cranes and container operations
+- Updated hero section background images with new spectacular photos of container ships at Tema Port with blue cranes
 - Verified all website functionality works correctly in Replit environment

 ## User Preferences